NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(lon.data.array)
    [22.5 67.5 133.33 157.5 202.5 247.5 292.5 337.5]

-The domain axis constructs spanned by a particular metadata construct's data are found with the `~Constructs.get_data_axes` method of the field construct:
+The :term:`domain axis constructs` spanned by a particular metadata construct's data are found with the `~Constructs.get_data_axes` method of the field construct: